Skip to content

 The Auditorium, a signature space at the Center and also located in the Forum, is named in honor of Holocaust survivor and political activist, Elie Wiesel.
 Inspired by programming in the East Room of the White House during the Obama Presidency, the Auditorium is where the arts and humanities will come to life and dynamic speakers and performers from the South Side of Chicago, across the country, and around the world will reach the world.

-A graphic rendering of an auditorium with wood tiered seating around a stage.
+A graphic rendering of an auditorium at the Obama Presidential Center with wood tiered seating around a stage.
+People with a range of light to deep skin tones sit around the stage.

 The Museum